-During the year, the Board in particular spent time considering the implications of decisions relating to the decarbonisation and modernisation of its business, including the terms of potential funding arrangements with His Majesty's Government and the timing and preparations for safe cessation of its heavy end steelmaking business at Port Talbot.
+During the year, the Board in particular spent time considering the implications of decisions relating to the decarbonisation and modernisation of its business, including funding arrangements with His Majesty's Government and the timing and preparations for safe cessation of its heavy end steelmaking business at Port Talbot.
+The Board continued to review the progress of these matters, noting that safe cessation of heavy end operations and signing of a Grant Funding Agreement with His Majesty's Government were both achieved in September 2024.

-In addition, the Board considered matters including health, safety and wellbeing, financial performance and liquidity, sustainability reporting, equity restructuring, group structure simplification, capital investments, strategic procurement provisions, pensions matters, financing arrangements and contract renewals.
+In addition, the Board considered matters including health, safety and wellbeing, financial performance and liquidity, sustainability reporting, equity restructuring, group structure simplification, capital investments, strategic procurement provisions, financing arrangements and contract renewals.
 Directors' interests are reported at each Board meeting.